Learn more about Filebase’s integration with the IPFS network.

 Content Linking via Directed Acyclic Graphs (DAGs)

-Directed Acyclic Graphs are a hierarchical data structure.
+Directed acyclic graphs (DAGs) are a hierarchical data structure.
 A graph is a way to display objects and the relationship between them.
 A directed graph is when a graph’s edges have direction, as depicted in the photo above.
 An acyclic graph is a graph where the edges have definitive ends and do not create a loop to other objects.
 Think of a family tree that shows ancestors and their relationship to one another.
-This is a good example of a Directed Acyclic Graph.
+This is a good example of a directed acyclic graph.

 In this context, an object in a graph is referred to as a node and an edge refers to the relation between the objects in a graph.